 Thanks to exchange-traded funds, it’s easier than ever to diversify with value stocks.
 These five ETFs top our list for offering low-risk, competitively priced options for investors seeking broad exposure to the market.

-Value exchange-traded funds (ETFs) are funds composed of value stocks.
-A value stock is a stock that trades below what its performance suggests.
-In other words: the stock is undervalued.
+Value exchange-traded funds (ETFs) are funds composed of value stocks –– stocks that trade below what its performance suggests.
+In other words, stocks that are undervalued.